MuneebZ/Challenge_ReportMetric/README.md

 ## Usage

-Run the application by typing `python -m flask run` in the Integrated Terminal to launch the Flask development server.
+Run the application by typing `python -m flask run` in the integrated terminal to launch the Flask development server.
 By default, the development server searches for `app.py`.
 When you use Flask, the following output ought to appear:

 ```sh
 * Serving Flask app "app" (lazy loading)